eugeneolsen/UspsAddressAPI/readme.md

 All business logic, with the exception of some rudimentary length and numeric checking for the ZIP Code input, is handled by the Presenter.

 ### The Presenter
 The Presenter class, MainPresenter, builds a request for the USPS Address API and submits it using an asynchronous HttpRequest so as not to block the UI.
-Then the Presenter parses the response, whether City and State or an error.
+The Presenter then parses the response, whether City and State or an error.

 The Presenter is instantiated, as is customary, by the View, which passes a reference to itself to the Presenter, as is also customary with the Model-View-Presenter pattern.
 This reference is currently not used by the Presenter.